Close icon

 October 19, 2023

 While everyone will experience anxiety symptoms differently, many people will have nausea, diarrhea, constipation, or general stomach upset.
-But how can you know if your tummy troubles are caused by anxiety or something else?
+But how can you know if your stomach troubles are caused by anxiety or something else?

 Here we’ll talk about how anxiety can cause nausea, signs that your feelings of nausea might be caused by something other than anxiety, and some ways to soothe digestive issues caused by anxiety.